 As you use the paint, make sure you continue to stir it.
 The cornstarch will sink to the bottom and the colored water to the top as time passes.
 Just give it a quick stir with your brush and it will be good to go!

 You’ll notice the sinking during cleanup.
-As a grand finale, I let Ramona dump all of the remaining sidewalk paint down the driveway.
+As a grand finale, I let R dump all of the remaining sidewalk paint down the driveway.
 Which was a very fun 3 seconds for her.
 But this was what was left at the bottom, some cornstarch that had settled.
 This just easily washed out in the sink!
 (The brushes all washed out easily as well.)